FunkeyFlo/ps5-mqtt/docs/DOCKER.md

 3. A linux-based docker host.
 The app relies on the `network_mode: host` option of docker to function and unfortunatly this option is only available on linux and not mac or windows as you can see [here][network-mode-windows].

 ## Steps
-The following steps describe how you can use a `docker-compose.yml` and a custom `run.sh` file to start the add-on.
+The following steps describe how you can use a `docker-compose.yml` file to start the add-on.

 This allows you to circumvent the default startup command, which depends on [bashio][bashio], which is only available when using the app as a Home Assistant Add-on.
-And instead provide the required configuration through the `.sh` file we will create.
+And instead provide the required configuration directly.
 <br><br>

 *Directory structure of the example.*